nyu-cso-005-fa19/hw02-sol/README.md

-# Homework 2 (30 Points)
+# Homework 2 (40 Points)

-The deadline for Homework 2 is Monday, October X, 8pm.
-The late submission deadline is Monday, October Y, 8pm.
+The deadline for Homework 2 is Monday, October 21, 8pm.
+The late submission deadline is Monday, October 28, 8pm.

 ## Getting the code template